copsTvFan/cops-episode-guide/guide.md

   caught with drugs
 - Dallas, TX -- Car chase on the freeway with a drunk in a red pickup who goes home
-- Fort Worth, TX -- Assistance call at a Fina gas station with an insane man who thinks he's Elvis' son in law.
+- (Fort Worth, TX -- 10:39 PM Assistance Call) Officer Andy Carter, Officer Rick Benson.
+Assistance call at a Fina gas station with an insane man who thinks he's Elvis' son in law.

 ## Season 8